-Please check with our Front Desk and with the event entity for the latest updates on openings due to the pandemic.
+Please check with the event entity for the latest updates on openings due to the pandemic.

 Things to Do Near Us in Kentucky